MORGAN GATES, PHD CANDIDATE

 • Contact

-LIT 80: Topics in American Culture
+LIT 80: Topics in American Culture:

-Literature, Identity, and Musical Genre
+Literature, Identity, and Musical Genres

 "Literature and Musical Genre" is designed as a five-week Summer Session Course.
 It is a lower-division literature course that satisfies several general education and departmental major & minor requirements.